gviolenta/nine-afr-automation/README.md

 # nine-afr-automation

 This project is a UI automation solution that will test for the subsciption prompt on an AFR page.
+The test scenarios will run successfully on chromedriver.

 ## To Get Started